Complete Guide

 Staten Island offers the lowest rents and most space in NYC, but the trade-off is commute time.
 Best for remote workers, drivers, or those working on Staten Island.

 Different platforms serve different purposes.
-Here's how they compare and when to use each one.
+Here's how they compare and when to use each.

 The NYC rental market leader.
 Largest inventory, best building data, comprehensive price history.
 The default starting point for most NYC renters.